anchalmarwah/amazonconnect-exportagents/README.md

 #We can then manually download the file from S3 bucket.

 Please Note: For this solution to work, make sure your Lambda code has relevant read/write permissions to S3,AWS Connect etc, otherwise your Lambda Execution will fail.
 Also increase the time out if long list of agents in your contact center.
-Additionally the pagination settings has to be modified for extremely high API calls.

 This solution can be customized as per your needs further, by modifying the codes and also can be extended with another Lambda to send email via SES, when file gets stored in S3 bucket.